Avaiga/demo-tweet-generation/README.md

 ## How to run

 This demo works with a Python version superior to 3.8.
-Install the dependencies of the *requirements.txt* and run the *main.py*.
+Install the dependencies of the *requirements.txt* and run the *main_markdown.py* or *main_tgb.py*.

 ## Directory Structure